AshishMK/More/README.md

 Basically, This app serves you on two major parts, in that one is contents and another is tools.
 Let's go through you with that.
 <br><br><b>Contents: </b> Contents part gives you a blend of entertainment, knowledge, and sentiments.
 Furthermore, It also has 4 different categories defined as facts, quotes, memes, and media.
-<br/><b>• Facts: </b> Gro<emsp />w your knowledge by reading facts about around the world and universe.
+<br/><b>• Facts: </b> Grow your knowledge by reading facts about around the world and universe.
 You will receive a new one daily.
 <br><b> • Quotes: </b> Get motivated, feel different sentiments with a variety of words by a great personality from past and present.
 You will receive a new one daily.
 <br><b> • Meme: </b>  Meme are the perfect stress busters that helps you to lighten up your mood.
 Read some of the hilarious mems daily here.
 <br><b> • Media: </b> Media is the collection of YouTube videos that are made for you kind of section.
 Here you find informatics and entertaining video on a daily basis.